open-mmlab/mmgeneration/configs/sngan_proj/README.md

 * `Our Pipeline` denote results evaluated with our pipeline.
-* `Studio` denote results released by Pytorch-StudioGAN.
+* `StudioGAN` denote results released by Pytorch-StudioGAN.

 For IS metric, our implementation is different from PyTorch-Studio GAN in the following aspects:
 1. We use [Tero's Inception](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/metrics/inception-2015-12-05.pt) for feature extraction.